No. 14 Squadron RAF: Iraq and Afghanistan

-Four crews from the squadron took part in the first detachment of Tornado GR Force personnel to Operation HERRICK in summer 2009.
-14 Squadron carried out its only autonomous detachment to Kandahar between November 2010 and February 2011, flying day and night in support of ISAF forces across Afghanistan.
-The squadron mounted ground alert as well as flying numerous planned recce sorties using the RAPTOR pod, and CAS sorties equipped with Paveway IV 500 lb bombs and Dual Mode Seeker MBDA Brimstone missiles.
+Four crews from the squadron took part in the first detachment of Tornado GR Force personnel to Operation Herrick in summer 2009.
+No. 14 Squadron carried out its only autonomous detachment to Kandahar in Afghanistan between November 2010 and February 2011, flying day and night in support of the International Security Assistance Force across Afghanistan.
+The squadron mounted ground alert as well as flying numerous planned reconnaissance sorties using the RAPTOR pod, and close air support sorties equipped with Paveway IV 500 lb bombs and dual mode seeker MBDA Brimstone missiles.

-After its return to the UK in 2011, it was announced that the squadron would be disbanded as one of the two Tornado squadrons due to cease operations as part of the 2010 SDSR along with XIII Squadron based at RAF Marham.
+After its return to the UK in 2011, it was announced that the squadron would be disbanded as one of the two Tornado squadrons due to cease operations as part of the Strategic Defence and Security Review 2010, along with No. 13 Squadron based at RAF Marham.

-The squadron ceased operations in March 2011, and, after a formal review by the Duke of York, was formally disbanded on 1 June 2011.
-Squadron Leader Eric Aldrovandi, a Burmese Python, who had served as the regimental mascot and had been with the squadron since its transition to the Tornado in 1985, took the opportunity to retire, and was transferred to Amazonia, a visitor attraction at Strathclyde Country Park.
+The squadron ceased operations in March 2011, and, after a formal review by the Duke of York, was disbanded on 1 June 2011.
+Squadron Leader Eric Aldrovandi, a Burmese python, who had served as the squadron mascot since it re-equipped with the Tornado in 1985, took the opportunity to retire and was transferred to Amazonia, a visitor attraction at Strathclyde Country Park.

-Reformation
+Tactical intelligence, surveillance and reconnaissance role

-The Squadron was re-formed on 14 October 2011 at RAF Waddington operating the Beechcraft Shadow R1 in a Tactical ISR support role, an activity which had previously been operated as a Flight under V(AC) Squadron.
+No. 14 Squadron re-formed on 14 October 2011 at RAF Waddington, Lincolnshire, operating the Beechcraft Shadow R1 in the tactical intelligence, surveillance and reconnaissance role, an activity which had previously been operated as a flight of No. 5 Squadron.

-From September 2014, the squadron temporarily relocated to Coningsby along with V(AC) Squadron due to the resurfacing of RAF Waddington's runway which took over a year to complete.
-It was announced in 2017 that the Squadron's fleet of five Shadow R1 would be increased by three and further upgrades would be funded.
+From September 2014, due to the resurfacing of RAF Waddington's runway which took over a year to complete, No.14 Squadron and No. 5 Squadron temporarily operated from RAF Coningsby, Lincolnshire.

+It was announced in 2017 that the squadron's fleet of five Shadow R1 would be increased by three and further upgrades would be funded.